ElDonad/PDCore/README.md

 One of my **long term** objective is to implement modding through a LUA api, then exploit the networking capabilities of the NDS to serve the mods to users through the internet.

-That being said, I work on this project during my (very sparse) free time and I'm a self-taught C++ programmer, so don't expect high quality coding nor rapid extension.
+That being said, I work on this project during my (very sparse) free time and I'm a self-taught C++ programmer, so don't expect high quality coding nor rapid extension of the codebase.

+Advices and pull requests are however welcome.
+Don't hesitate to get in touch with me if you are any question related to the project ^^ (elie.donadio@gmail.com)